tensorland/modelbox/README.md

   - Use the SDK in training code or from even notebooks.
 #### Reliable and Easy to Use Control Plane
   - Reliability and availability are at the center of the design mission for ModelBox.
 Features and APIs are designed with reliability in mind.
 For example, the artifact store implements a streaming API for uploading and downloading artifacts to ensure memory usage is controlled while serving really large files.
-  - Metrics related to the control plane - API latency, system resource usage, etc, are all available as Prometheus metrics.
+  - Operational metrics related to the control plane are available as Prometheus metrics.

 #### Extensibility
   - The interfaces for metadata, metrics and artifact storage can be extended to support more storage services.